Today I wanted to share a story that comes somewhat from a place of vulnerability.

-She was so excited to see me play, but I ended up having the worst series (3 games) that I’ve ever had in my bowling career.
+She was so excited to see me play, but I ended up having the worst 3-game series that I’ve ever had in my bowling career.
 I wanted to do well for her so badly that it caused me to do the exact opposite.
-In sports they call this the “Yips.”
+In sports, they call this the “Yips.”

 What basically happens is that you forget how to play: whether in Baseball, Basketball, Golf, Bowling, etc.

 Some guys can’t throw the ball to first base.

 Some guys forget how to hit the ball.